-On a cold Sunday afternoon 10 years ago, Comfort and Kofi Boateng stood with Comfort’s mother and their three children before a quarter-acre parcel in a brand-new subdivision in the center of Prince George’s County.
+On a cold Sunday afternoon 10 years ago, Comfort and Kofi Boateng stood with Comfort’s mother and their three children before a quarter-acre parcel in a brand-new subdivision in the center of Prince George’s County.$617,000 worth of house on approximately $110,000 in gross income, living in one of the highest-tax areas of the nation.

 The place was called Fairwood.
 They stepped onto Lot 71, an empty stretch of gravel, and closed their eyes and bowed their heads.
 Comfort raised her hands to the sky.